kimusan/retro-terminal-web/content/README.md

 ### **🖼 Image → ASCII Rendering**

 Image files (`png`, `jpg`, `gif`, `webp`) automatically render in the terminal as ANSI-colored ASCII art using PHP GD.

-### **📡 Telnet-Style Blog Plugin**

-Enable the `blog-bbs` plugin (see `config.php`) to unlock a faux dial-up `telnet` command.
-It dials into an ANSI BBS interface that lists markdown posts stored under `content/Blog/`, complete with customizable ANSI splash screens and an optional message board.

 ---